 -Do not, I repeat, do not give into the pumpkin craze before October 1 on any given year.

-*I was compensated by Nielsen-Massey Vanillas for my time in developing this recipe and post.
+*This post is sponsored by Nielsen-Massey Vanillas for my time in developing this recipe content.
 All opinions are my own.

 You’d think the first few would be the hardest to follow given laziness and typical marital arguments but let me tell you, the internet makes the pumpkin rule the absolute hardest of them all.